 1 male strangled with a scarf

 1 female electrocuted

 1 female killed

-1 female drove off a bridge, immolated in explosion
+1 female drove off a bridge, immolated in an explosion

 1 female decimated inside a blown house